Windows 11 passkeys

-How to set up Passkeys for websites and apps on Windows 11
+How to create and manage passkeys on Windows 11

-Windows 11 now supports Passkeys to sign in to websites and apps using Windows Hello without needing a password, and here's how to set up the feature.
+Windows 11 supports passkeys to sign in to websites and apps using Windows Hello without needing a password, and here's how to set up the feature.

-In other words, a Passkey is a token you can create on your website account and download on Windows 11 (in this case) using Windows Hello.
-The next time you have to access the website, instead of using the password, you can use your Windows Hello PIN, Fingerprint, or Face to sign in with the Passkey.
+A passkey is technically a token you can create on your website account and download on Windows 11 (in this case) using Windows Hello.
+The next time you have to access the website, instead of using the password, you can use your Windows Hello PIN, Fingerprint, or Face to sign in with the passkey.
 This approach makes your account more secure since the password is not part of the process, making it harder for hackers to compromise your credentials.
-Microsoft says Passkeys “are phish-resistant, recoverable, and faster for users.”
+Microsoft says passkeys “are phish-resistant, recoverable, and faster for users.”

-This guide will teach you the steps to create and manage Passkeys natively on Windows 11.
+In this guide, I will teach you how to create and manage passkeys natively on Windows 11.

 1. Open Microsoft Edge (or Google Chrome).

-2. Open the website with Passkey support – for example, Google Account.
+2. Open the website with passkey support, such as Google Account.

 3. Sign in and open the web service account settings.